stroiman/go-dom/README.md

 behaviour, only that the outcome mustn't change.
 There are a few cases where where snapshot tests are the right choice, but they should be avoided for a TDD process.
+[^3]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie.
+The project is missing some features in dealing with external objects; which I work on adding in my own fork.